-Short Block vs Long Block Engine: How Are They Different
+Short Block vs Long Block Engine: Pros, Cons, & Differences

 In the automotive world, many terms get thrown around, and it can be difficult to keep track of all of them.
 Two terms you might have heard before are “short block” and “long block” engines.
 But what exactly is the difference between the two?

 In this guide, we’ll be taking an in-depth look at short block versus long block engines and explaining their key differences.
 By the end, you should have a much better understanding of which type of engine is right for your needs.